-Soil moisture dropped by about 1 1⁄2 inches this week depending on crop type and will increase next week due to warmer dry weather.
-Crop water use decreases with cutting by 2/3 the first week and 1/3 the second week before returning to the crops full potential in the third week after cutting.
+Soil moisture dropped by about 1 1⁄2 inches this week depending on crop type and will continue to decrease next week as warm weather continues.
+Crop water use decreases with cutting by 2/3 the first week and 1/3 the second week before returning to the crop's full potential in the third week after cutting.